SteamDatabase/FileDetectionRuleSets/README.md

 ```

 If my rule is written correctly, it should NOT match any of these filenames.

+New contributions should make sure they also provide tests and have run those tests themselves, and should be careful about introducing lots of false positives or negatives.
+Ideally, you want to look for the most unique looking file that is common to most or all games of a particular engine/technology, that is very unlikely to occur for other apps.

+Also note that we are not particularly interested in maintaining rules for engines that only like 3 people have ever used.

 # How SteamDB uses this information